divagicha/CoWIN-Vaccine-Appointment-Booking/README.md

 	```sh
 	pip install -r requirements.txt
 	```
-6. Run the script to enter your details and book a vaccine slot
+6. Run the script to enter your details and book a vaccination slot
 	```sh
 	python schedule_vaccination_appointment.py
 	```